Blog

 Introduction to Sciscoper

-August 1, 2025 · by Team
+August 1, 2025 · by The Sciscoper Team

 Every generation of researchers inherits a paradox.
 On the one hand, we have access to more scientific knowledge than ever before, public archives, global datasets, open-access journals, and preprints flood the digital commons daily.
 On the other hand, the tools we use to interpret that knowledge have barely evolved.
 Search engines return documents, not insights.
 Citation managers sort what we have read, but not what we have understood.
 The most intellectually demanding work, synthesis, comparison, and judgment still happens alone, on paper, in silence.